truthcoin/www.truthcoin.info/faq/index.md

 ### But their website lists all of these amazing people as advisers and commentators...

 I myself was listed as an adviser (until very recently), and Roger Ver was front-paged with pro-Prediction-Market quotations.
 This was despite our unambiguous disapproval of Augur.

 I happen to know many of the "advisers" personally, some for many years.
 They are simply nice guys (like me), who were asked "Do you mind if we list you as an adviser?" and said "Yes" (as I did), to encourage Prediction Markets in general.
 The clever assembly of these (ultimately hollow) pieces is, so I now understand, part of the Silicon Valley "marketing" machine (what we in quaint New Haven would call "a scam").

-### This is awfully dramatic, isn't it?

-Well, I am surprised it has come to this.
-I thought Augur would just fold, and that a few of the full time people there would just leave and join Roger's project, but instead they have decided to take an adversarial attitude.
-This is probably related to our delay in coming forward.
-It is unfortunate that my desire to do what was best for the project resulted in such a spectacle.
+### Isn't it extremely unprofessional to write all of this?

+I honestly don't know.
+What do you think?

+On their website, Augur used (with permission) my name, my photograph, my written research, my software code, my figures, my professional affiliations, but most of all, my **idea**.
+When asked in interviews and at conferences  (publicly recorded) about how Augur solved the (yet unsolved) "Oracle problem", they told audience members that "a genius from Yale" who "sits on our advisory board" had "figured all of this out" and referred people to my work, and gave people my name and contact information (knowing that I would answer technical questions on their behalf for free).

+So, given that they then *intended to raise money from the public*, should I not publish my thoughts, in a bottom corner of my own website where they can at least be found?
+Many have written to me claiming I, *despite what discomfort I might prefer to avoid*, have an **ethical responsibility** to publish my unvarnished thoughts in full (and more).
+It could even be described as **fraud**, I was advised, if I *in any way* benefited from Augur's crowdsale while *"withholding"* relevant information from the public.

+I have, of course, been trying to keep the public informed.
+For example, Augur always [pitched themselves](http://www.augur.net/blog/augur-answers) as the "only" decentralized prediction market platform...which was always a direct lie, one which I felt responsible for correcting, even though this was an incredibly time consuming and  ineffective game of whack-a-mole.

+On top of that, I feel that these answers *are* my honest answers to questions I am frequently asked.
+Again, I did not write this FAQ-section (nor would I ever) until I was "asked" about it "frequently" following [the Bitcoin Magazine article about Truthcoin](https://bitcoinmagazine.com/20971/roger-ver-backing-prediction-market-sidechain-may-important-invention-since-bitcoin/).
+I also feel that, if Augur fails, technically, I will be (fairly or otherwise) blamed and discredited as a result.
+If Augur's activities didn't affect me, I would probably be fine with them.

+Of course, new code isn't *always* worse than old code.
+It depends *who* develops it and how it is designed/tested, hence my comments.
+Is it appropriate for me to use the FAQ to criticize Ethereum for running out of money?
+I don't know...how would you react if someone left your children in the care of a complete stranger?
+These are my honest feelings, about which you, in the audience, have asked.

+### Wouldn't it be more helpful to comment on the technical merits alone?

+There were indeed many such technical discussions made privately over the last several months.
+Those relevant disagreements no longer persist because I, in the past, successfully prevented Augur from introducing technical problems.

+However, as I mentioned, I eventually stopped doing this privately, which then pushed *some* of these conversations into the public.
+One major example is [here]([culminating in ideas that cause Truthcoin to break](http://www.reddit.com/r/Bitcoin/comments/36o2dp/augur_how_a_decentralized_prediction_market_works/crfw9v4), three or four major examples at once are contained [here](http://forum.truthcoin.info/index.php/topic,173.msg899.html#msg899).
+Minor examples are hidden all over the place, one of them [here](http://www.augur.net/blog/augur-answers#comment-1869994766).

+In all cases I was eventually contacted with a "You were right (again)."

+Notice that, had I not discontinued the private technical advice (the more "professional" advice-giving), I would not have these public examples to turn to, and would be even less able to answer *this* question.
+Damned if you do, damned if you don't.

+So it was with our decision to withhold Roger's project.
+It is unfortunate that I, in my attempt to do justice to my ideas and to the Bitcoin community, contributed to such a spectacle.

 ## Other

-###Mining / Coin Distribution ?
+### Mining / Coin Distribution ?

 Any game-theorist worth his salt knows Pareto/Kaldor-Hicks improvements.
 Cryptocurrencies have the **beautiful** ability to preserve ownership by taking snapshots of the unspent-outputs set.
 I see no good reason not to do this for the currency-tokens, just as I see no good reason not to use Bitcoin’s proof-of-work mining scheme.
 I’ve never seen a proof-of-stake proposal that achieved Kaldor-Hicks, and in fact my guess is that is it this challenge (KH) that primarily motivated Satoshi to choose his mining scheme (which is Pareto).
 The reputation-tokens are more complex, but the obvious choice is to distribute them to individuals proportional to what they sacrificed to create the software.

-###Have you seen a similar effort from some CS guys at princeton?
+### Have you seen a similar effort from some CS guys at princeton?
 Wonder if they're solving the same problems...
 I had previously heard about the [Princeton guys](http://dailyprincetonian.com/news/2014/01/u-researchers-develop-bitcoin-prediction-market/) but I never heard any news from them and had forgotten about it.
 Would be great to collaborate, but I had already finished most of my ideas when I found that article.
 To date I have heard nothing from them about their project.
 As always: Nullius in Verba.
 Update: The long awaited [paper](http://users.encs.concordia.ca/~clark/papers/2014_weis.pdf) did actually come out.
 Unfortunately, we seem to disagree on the true nature of the problem of designing a decentralized prediction market.
 Namely, in Section 5.3 the paper assumes Prompt 1 above (in “Why don’t you…”), which I view as unacceptable (see above).
 The paper does mention two ideas, ‘PredCo’ (which solves the discount rate problem), and the Keynesian Beauty Contest, which, when combined, more closely resemble what I had in mind.
 The second major proposal in the paper is for an order book system.
 Instead, I chose to use market scoring rules, for a variety of reasons, one of which is that operating a MSR is extraordinarily similar to sending a normal Bitcoin transaction.
 The paper is not truly a proposal for anything, instead a sort of menu of different ideas and avenues for decentralizing prediction markets.
 A novel is easier to assess than a dictionary, so it difficult for me to critique the paper more directly than this.